FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- State must be strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
+- State should be strongly consistent, i.e. changes introduced by commands should immediately be reflected in the read model
-- State must be durable, we must retain it even if application is terminated
+- State should be durable, the application should retain it after application restart
 - It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical
 - **Since the state isn't relational by nature, the solutions architect has deemed a relational database to be inappropriate, and requires the usage of a NoSQL document database**